outreachy/website/README.md

 The Outreachy website also uses some Django apps that are listed in the `INSTALLED_APPS` variable in `outreachyhome/settings/base.py`.
 The Python module code for those Django apps aren't found in top-level directories in the repository.
 That's because the Python module code was installed into your virtualenv directory when you ran `pipenv install`.
 That command looked at the Python package requirements listed in `Pipfile` and installed each of the packages.

 If you want to look at the source code of the installed external Django applications, you can use `pipenv open MODULE` to examine the source code files associated with that module.
 For example, say you notice the `home/models.py` file has an import line `from django.contrib.auth.models import User`.
 You can use pipenv open to look at the models.py file that contains the User class by running the command `pipenv open django.contrib.auth`.
 That will open all the files in the auth module in your editor, and you can then open models.py and search for `class User`.

-## Outreachy terminology

-Please use the gender-neutral ["they/them" pronouns](http://pronoun.is/they) and gender-neutral language to refer to all Outreachy participants.

- * **FOSS:** Free and Open Source Software.
- * **Project:** A series of intern tasks to improve FOSS.
- * **Community:** A community is a set of related projects.
-For instance, if Django participated as an Outreachy community, the community might mentor projects to improve Django core functionality, Django extensions, or Django documentation.
- * **Mentor:** A mentor defines a project.
-They work with applicants to help them complete contributions to the project during the application process.
-A mentor selects an applicant to be the intern for their project.
-The mentor works remotely with the selected intern during the internship.
-An intern can have one or more mentors.
-Most Outreachy mentors only mentor one intern.
- * **Coordinator:** Each internship project must be associated with a FOSS community participating in Outreachy.
-That community provides funding for interns, either directly from community funds, or by finding a company or foundation to sponsor interns.
-Each community has one or more coordinators, who review submitted projects, approve mentors, set internship funding sources, and generally provide a communication link between the mentors and Outreachy organizers.
-Some smaller communities have only one coordinator, who is also the only mentor.
- * **Outreachy organizers:** There is a small set of organizers who oversee the entire Outreachy program.
-They communicate with coordinators about funding, onboard new communities, review inern feedback, authorize intern payments, answer questions, and promote the program to potential applicants.
- * **Applicant:** During the application process, Outreachy applicants make contributions to projects and apply to be an Outreachy intern.
- * **Intern:** An accepted applicant works with a mentor for three months during the internship period.

 ## Outreachy Internship Phases